trungqudinh/cake-promotion-system-test/README.md

 - **Validate campaign**: Do validation of  campaign-offer key.
 This can be use to update is campaign is still activating in realtime.
 - **Validation**: Do validation on user-campaign-offer.
 - **User Event**: An pipeline queue that received and keep event from user, including payment action.
-- **Payment**: Do necessary step when user finisher paying action.
+- **Payment**: The service do necessary step when user finisher paying action.
 This's subscribe to UserEvent queue to get the input data.
 - **User:** Service to handle user information.
 - **Pro-processed database**: The data will be pre-calculator first and try to push them to this database.
 This will improve time for validation and suggest offers for users.
 This should be a READ optimization database
 - **Data processing**:  Handle the data pre-calculation and push the centralize database.
 - **User's balance**: Do the money balancing for user.
-- **Cake Gate**: Internet public gateway received and routing user event from Cake mobile apps directly.
-This include authen/author/rate limiter also.
+This service help to connect to Payment System.
-- **API Gateway** or **Payment Gateway**: Payment internal gateway route to needed services for payment and promotion business logic.
+- **API Gateway** or **Promotion Gateway**: Internal gateway route to needed services for promotion business logic.

 ## Campaign creation side